 Use Color Contrast to Establish an Anchor

 If you’re not a fan of the vibe in your room, your rug color can shake things up.
 Simply use contrast.
 The difference between light and dark can swing your aesthetic in a different direction.
-This is especially true if you’re decorating with rugs on hardwood floors.
+This is especially true if you’re Decorating With Rugs on Hardwood Floors.

 Picture how a moody traditional color or lively pattern can bring dimension to a sparse, airy space.
 It adds visual weight so the room looks fuller.
-Your furniture and decor also seem more pulled together with a strong color border.
+Your furniture and decor also seem more pulled together with a strong colorful rug border.
 The same goes if you have a floor with darker wood grains or carpeting.
 When you layer it with a light-colored rug, the room won’t look as cramped or stuffy.

 Using the color wheel, find tones that mimic the walls or flooring that you’re trying to contrast.
 Choose a rug in a color directly opposite.
 This ensures a complementary color pairing, which will keep your design looking intentional.

-Blend Solid Rugs for a Harmonious Look
+Blend Solid Rug Colors for a Harmonious Look

 Looking for something more monochromatic?
 Choose a rug color that doesn’t call attention to itself.
 In a whitewashed space, muting your rug color can help a room to seem super tall and open.
 This makes sense for a farmhouse entryway or spa-like bathroom where you want to create a clean, simple feeling.
 Natural fiber rugs work great for this aesthetic.